Kisara-k/kokoro-tts-source/README.md

 ### JSON Fields

 - **index**: Sequential chapter/section number
-- **title**: Extracted from PDF table of contents or source structure
+- **title**: Extracted from PDF bookmarks
 - **content**: Processed and cleaned text content

+**!** Chapters and titles are based on the bookmarks in your PDF.
+You can adjust or add bookmarks in the PDF to control how chapters are split and titled in the output.

 ## Audiobook Generation with Kaggle Notebook